kaarinaaho/align_aoa/README.md

 ```

 ## Usage
 Data associated with this paper is available on OSF.
-To use the functions and scripts in this repo, download the `assets` and `results` folders from OSF here.
+To use the functions and scripts in this repo, download the `assets` and `results` folders from OSF, and save them to the root directory.